shadeops/pbrt_v3-to-v4_migration/README.md

 * `float alpha` is now `float sigma` default is 0.5

 ## Sampler Changes
-The default sampler is "pmj02bn"
+The default sampler is "zsobol"
 #### Remove MaxMinDist Sampler
 #### New PMJ02BN Sampler
 * Declared with "pmj02bn"